Performance management policy template

 Documentation

-What records are kept and how they are used.
+What records are kept and how they support procedural fairness.

 What's included in this template